DaddyBearSEA/reading-notes/pair-query.md

 1. set information

-jQuery objects store references to elements - when you create a selection with jQuery, it stores a reference to the corresponding nodes in teh DOM tree.
+jQuery objects store references to elements - when you create a selection with jQuery, it stores a reference to the corresponding nodes in the DOM tree.
 It does not create copies of them.

 Caching jQuery selections in variables - a jQuery object stores references to eleements.
 Caching a jQuery object stores a reference to it in a variable.

-#### Ways to include jQuery in your page.
+## Ways to include jQuery in your page

 CDN - Content Delivery Network - a series of server spread out around the world.